A contemporary etching of the second Thames Sailing Barge Match in 1864.

 For the following year Dodd opened the entry to allcomers and within a few years passed the Thames Sailing Barge Match organisation to a committee of barge owners.
 Within ten years Spritsail Sailing Barges were being specially built to win the race and the passenger steamers of the day followed the Match with over 10,000 spectators aboard.
 When Henry Dodd died in 1881 he left funds from his considerable estate (£100,000) to sustain the Match which endured for 100 years under this bequest.
 In the latter years of the 19th century, Charles Dicken’s son, also Charles, chronicled ensuing Matches in his annual gazetteer.

-For the Centenary Match raced in 1963, the two principle rivals in Britain’s coasting trade, F T Everard and The London & The Rochester Trading Co., lavished money on their fastest barges in an attempt to ensure success for craft which were, by that time, an anachronism in transportation terms.
+For the Centenary Match raced in 1963, the two principal rivals in Britain’s coasting trade, F T Everard and The London & The Rochester Trading Co., lavished money on their fastest barges in an attempt to ensure success for craft which were, by that time, an anachronism in transportation terms.
 The 48 mile course was from Mucking to the Mouse Lightship and back up to Gravesend.
 F T Everard’s Veronica was the winner, leaving the rest far behind in her wake.

 Veronica’s speed in the 1963 Match would have been sufficient